-Even though dogs are man’s best friend, taking care of dogs isn’t always man’s favorite task.
-One of the things you have to know is what type of food to feed your dog.
+Even though dogs are man’s best friend, caring for dogs isn’t always man’s favorite task.
+One thing you must know is what type of food to feed your dog.
 Today we’ll talk specifically about food for Goldendoodles.

 Standard Goldendoodles are considered a large breed and you can feed them large breed food.
 However, you can also feed them all breed-size dog food.
 Nutrition requirements will vary depending on the dog.
 The type of food a Goldendoodle should be fed depends on the size and age of the dog.

-Which food you should get is dependent on the individual needs of your dog.
+Which food you should get depends on your dog’s individual needs.
 Its age and weight are just two of the many factors that should affect what kind of food you feed it.

 Are Goldendoodles a Large Breed?

 Generally, Goldendoodles are considered a large breed of dogs.
 This is because they are related to golden retrievers.

 Standard Goldendoodles are generally 22 inches tall when measured at their shoulder.
 They are considered a large breed of dogs.

 If you’re going by weight, “Most veterinarians and pet nutritionists consider a puppy a large breed if they’ll be 55-100 lbs when fully grown.”
 (Source) Goldendoodles fit pretty well into that weight range.